jbostoen/itop-jb-mail-to-ticket-automation-v2/documentation/upgrade notes.md

 Backward compatibility is something that is important.
 However, some upgrades might break things because technology or use cases change.

-A best practice before upgrading this extension, is to remove all e-mail messages which were already processed from the mailbox folders that are still configured in iTop.
+A **best practice** before upgrading this extension:
+Remove all e-mail messages that were already successfully processed from the mailbox folders that are still configured in iTop.
-Otherwise, it is possible in some situations that they are processed again; resulting in duplicate tickets or log entries in existing tickets.
+Otherwise, it is possible in some situations that they are processed again.
+This could result in duplicate tickets or log entries in existing tickets.

+## Upgrading from before 2.7.240625?

+There has been a small change in the internal processing of an e-mail's UIDL.
+See the best practice on top to avoid duplicate tickets or log entries.

 ## Upgrading from before 2.7.230324?